What is Pogo Park?

 Who funds Pogo Park?

-We are funded by foundations, individual donors and by our for profit enterprise.
-Some of our biggest funders are: The California Endowment, Chevron eQuip Richmond and The State of California Parks and Recreation.
+We are funded by foundations, individual and business donors, and our for-profit enterprise, Pogo Park Products.
+Some of our biggest funders are The California Endowment, Chevron’s eQuip Richmond, and the San Francisco Foundation.

 What is your sustainability plan?

-Pogo Park’s strategy for sustainability is to diversify Pogo Park’s income streams.
+Our strategy for sustainability is to diversify Pogo Park’s income streams.
 Working closely with Pogo Park’s board of directors, we adopted a long-term financial sustainability plan titled “⅓, ⅓, ⅓.”
-This means that we plan to generate 1/3 of our income from foundations, 1/3 from donors (both business and individual), and 1/3 from earned income.
+This title reflects our goal to generate 1/3 of our income from foundations, 1/3 from donors (both business and individual), and 1/3 from earned income.

 We are also actively strategizing to increase our sustainability by acquiring land for public use.
 A parcel of land adjacent to Harbour-8 and the Richmond Greenway was recently purchased by The Conservation Fund to help support the organization through new revenue streams.